 Members of the North Atlantic Treaty Organization (NATO) contribute to the alliance in various ways.
 The most significant means by far is through funding, in their national defense budgets, the deployment of their respective armed forces in support of NATO missions.
-In recent years, as the alliance has undertaken enlargement, current member countries have been providing bilateral assistance to prospective future members.
+Over the past decade, as the alliance has undertaken enlargement, current member countries have been providing bilateral assistance to prospective future members.
 Defense analysts point out that the NATO allies also contribute to mutual security in many other ways.1

 Several NATO activities, however, are coordinated and conducted by the alliance's headquarters in Brussels.
 These operations are directly funded by three common accounts: the NATO Military Budget, the NATO Civil Budget, and the NATO Security Investment Program (NSIP).
 The funds are maintained by direct contributions from NATO's member states.
-Individual shares of the civil and military budgets have not been fundamentally changed in decades.
-The NSIP shares have been negotiated every few years among the allies based upon gross domestic product (GDP), per capita GDP, and several other factors.
+Individual shares of the civil and military budgets remained unchanged for decades, while NSIP shares were adjusted every few years based upon gross relative domestic product (GDP), per capita GDP, and several other factors.
+In 2005, members negotiated new burdensharing arrangements for all three funds - for all countries except the United States.

 Twice a year, ministers of NATO member countries provide guidance on general use of NATO resources.
-But the actual management of the accounts is conducted by separate committees.
+But the actual management of the accounts is conducted by various separate committees.
 As their names imply, the three funds are responsible for separate but often complementary activities.